aerospike-community/aerospike-linqpad-driver/README.md

 10. The default property name of primary keys.
 11. If enabled, internal LINQPad driver debugging is enabled which includes persisting of the dynamic C\# classes to the LINQPad script folder.

+Below is an example of Record Display View:

 ![MethodsExample](https://github.com/aerospike-community/aerospike-linqpad-driver/blob/main/docs/RecordDisplayViewRecord.png?raw=true)

-Example of Record Display View.
+Below is an example of Dynamic Display View:

 ![MethodsExample](https://github.com/aerospike-community/aerospike-linqpad-driver/blob/main/docs/RecordDisplayViewDynamic.png?raw=true)

-Example of Dynamic Display View.

 # Examples

-Sample scripts can be found in the [LINQPad Sample tree view tab](https://www.linqpad.net/nugetsamples.aspx) under “nuget” or in the “linqpad-samples” folder in GitHub.
+Sample scripts can be found in the [LINQPad Sample tree view tab](https://www.linqpad.net/nugetsamples.aspx) under “nuget” or in the “linqpad-samples” [folder](https://github.com/aerospike-community/aerospike-linqpad-driver/tree/main/linqpad-samples) in GitHub.

 The sample scripts are:

 -   ReadMeFirst.linq – This script should be reviewed first.
 It will load the data into the “Demo” namespace which needs to exist.
 To create this namespace, please follow these [instructions](https://docs.aerospike.com/server/operations/manage/namespaces).
--   Basic Data Types.linq - Review some of the capabilities of working with Bins from within the driver plus show how to programmatically access sets and bins
+-   Basic Data Types.linq - Review some of the capabilities of working with Bins from within the driver plus show how to programmatically access sets and bins.
+-   Basic Data Types 2.linq – Additional examples working with set properties and auto-values (AValue).
--   Record Display View.linq - This demonstrates how "Record Display View" works
+-   Record Display View.linq - This demonstrates how "Record Display View" works.
--   Linq Join Customer and Invoice.linq – Shows how to perform a client side join of two sets
+-   Linq Join Customer and Invoice.linq – Shows how to perform a client side join of two sets.
--   LinqWhere-AerospikePK.linq – Shows how to use primary keys with Linq and Aerospike API
+-   LinqWhere-AerospikePK.linq – Shows how to use primary keys with Linq and Aerospike API.
--   LinqWhere-AerospikeExpressions.linq – Shows how to use a Linq Where clause and the use of Aerospike Filter [Expressions](https://docs.aerospike.com/server/guide/expressions)
+-   LinqWhere-AerospikeExpressions.linq – Shows how to use a Linq Where clause and the use of Aerospike Filter [Expressions](https://docs.aerospike.com/server/guide/expressions).
--   POCO.linq – Show the use of the ORM between complete class structures and the Aerospike DB
+-   POCO.linq – Show the use of the ORM between complete class structures and the Aerospike DB.
 -   Put-Aerospike.linq – Shows the use of the how to insert or update a record within a set using a primary key.
--   CDT-Json-Docs.linq – Show the use of CDTs (Collection Data Types), Json, and documents by means of Linq and Aerospike [Expressions](https://docs.aerospike.com/server/guide/expressions)
+-   CDT-Json-Docs.linq – Show the use of CDTs (Collection Data Types), Json, and documents by means of Linq and Aerospike [Expressions](https://docs.aerospike.com/server/guide/expressions).
+-   Using NullSet.linq – This shows the use of the [Null Set](https://aerospike.com/docs/server/architecture/data-model).

 # Prerequisites